From quick train journeys out of town to exhilarating trips to the countryside, here are a few inspiring ideas for your next day trip from Liverpool:

 Getting there: Board the train to Preston and change here for Carlisle, upon arrival change again for your final destination – Gretna Green.
 A typical journey will take 2h 40m.

 6. Liverpool to Formby

 When the sun is shining, locals flock to the coastal village of Formby.
 This sandy beach, complete with dunes, make it a fun place to explore, with trails and pathways carved out for walkers.
 As a National Trust reserve area, it’s also home to plenty of wildlife including its famous red squirrels, a variety of birds and the occasional Natterjack Toad and Sand Lizard.
 Pitch up with your picnic, or head into Formby village to enjoy great local cuisine, from gastro-pub food to fish and chips – you’ve earnt it after all!

 Getting there: It’s a quick half-hour journey direct to Freshfield station.

 7. Liverpool to Bradford

-Getting there – Take the train to Manchester Victoria changing here for Bradford Interchange.
-Allow for approximately two hours each way.
+Getting there: Take the train to Manchester Victoria, then change for Bradford Interchange.
+Allow for approximately 2h each way.